 10. Boho Lumbar Pillow | 11.
 Seashore Canvas Print

-I hope this post inspired you to not be intimidated in trying to replicate a high-end interior design look you love due to the accompanying high-end price tag.
-There are ways to achieve the look and feel of that inspiration room you love without having to replicate every single item.
+I hope this post inspired you to not be intimidated in trying to recreate a high-end interior design look you love due to the accompanying high-end price tag.
+There are ways to achieve the look and feel of that inspiration room you love without buying the exact items the interior designer used.

 And always try to interpret an inspiration room for YOU because we’re all individuals and have such different personalities!
 Just use these rooms as design guides and then put your own personal stank on them.